paulvollmer/GithubViz/readme.md

 ###License

-**GithubViz 0.1.0**
+**GitHubViz 0.1.0**
 Copyright (c) 2012, Paul Vollmer & Tim Pulver

-GithubViz is free software; you can redistribute it and/or
+GitHubViz is free software; you can redistribute it and/or
 modify it under the terms of the GNU Lesser General Public
 License as published by the Free Software Foundation; either
 version 2.1 of the License, or (at your option) any later version.

-GithubViz is distributed in the hope that it will be useful,
+GitHubViz is distributed in the hope that it will be useful,
 but WITHOUT ANY WARRANTY; without even the implied warranty of
 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU
 Lesser General Public License for more details.

 You should have received a copy of the GNU Lesser General
-Public License along with GithubViz; if not, write to the
+Public License along with GitHubViz; if not, write to the
 Free Software Foundation, Inc., 59 Temple Place, Suite 330,
 Boston, MA  02111-1307  USA

 Author      Paul Vollmer & Tim Pulver
-Modified    2012.01.07
+Modified    2012.01.25
 Version     0.1.0